 Related: Read more on the environmental impact of geothermal energy

 Alongside firing in our brains, another interesting fact about electricity is its significant role in our body, especially our heart.
-How do we need the energy to keep our heart pumping?
+How do we need the energy to keep our hearts pumping?

 Our heart needs a source of energy and oxygen to function healthily.
 Some parts of the heart produce electric impulses to help ensure the heart beats regularly and correctly.
 Energy generation starts from the right side of the heart in a place called the Sinus node.

 It generates electrical energy 60 to 100 times in a minute.
 Then, it moves through conduction pathways, and the ventricle muscle cells contract, pumping blood.
 The movement of electricity through our hearts is responsible for our heartbeats.
-Sometimes, energy moves too slow or too fast, causing heart problems like Tachycardia and Bradycardias, problems scientists can often solve by introducing electric pacemakers.
+Sometimes, energy moves too slowly or too fast, causing heart problems like Tachycardia and Bradycardia, problems scientists can often solve by introducing electric pacemakers.